x13-me/OfficeDocs-Exchange/Exchange/ExchangeHybrid/hybrid-deployment/set-up-microsoft-365-groups.md

 - Access a SharePoint site, Planner, and OneNote associated with the Microsoft 365 group.

 > [!IMPORTANT]
-After the steps in this article have been successfully performed, the on-premises mailbox can perform above mentioned tasks.
+> After the steps in this article have been successfully performed, the on-premises mailbox can perform the previously mentioned tasks.
 However, the Microsoft 365 group will not appear in the navigation bar of Outlook on the web or Outlook desktop client.
-For a full-fledged Microsoft 365 Groups experience, the mailbox must be present in Microsoft 365.
+For a fully-fledged Microsoft 365 Groups experience, the mailbox must be present in Microsoft 365.

 Check the [Known issues](#known-issues) section at the end of this topic for fixes to known issues.